divmain/recollect/README.md

 Recollect is an abstraction layer over [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), providing a rich interface to interact with and query client-side databases.

-Recollect natively supports all major browsers (IE>9, Safari<=7.1).
+Recollect natively supports [all major browsers](http://caniuse.com/#feat=indexeddb).
 Support in some older browsers can be attained through use of a [polyfill](http://nparashuram.com/IndexedDBShim/).
 Recollect is asynchronous and non-blocking, and most methods return ES6-compatible promises that resolve to the expected data.

 ------